Think-and-Dev/gitbook-docs-test/docs/integration/minting-bitpros.md

 CommissionReturnStruct memory commission = mocExchange.calculateCommissionsWithPrices(params);

 uint256 fees = commission.btcCommission - commission.btcMarkup;
-// If commission is paid in RBTC, substract it from value moc.mintBProVendors.value(msg.value)(msg.value - fees);
+// If commission is paid in RBTC, subtract it from value moc.mintBProVendors.value(msg.value)(msg.value - fees);
 ```

 You can send it immediately to you so you can start using it right away.
-In order to do this you should add a few more lines similar to the ones before, only that you will have to use the bpro token.
+In order to do this you should add a few more lines similar to the ones before, only that you will have to use the BPro token.
 ​
 This will leave you with a contract similar to the following
 ​